Ask Pauline a Question

 Pauline Hatch

-A balance transfers is when you move debt from one credit card to a new card that allows balance transfers.
-Many cards have a balance transfer offer like an interest-free period that lets you pay off your debt faster.
+A balance transfer is when you move debt from one credit card to a new card with an interest-free period.
+Using a balance transfer is a smart way to pay off your debt faster by avoiding interest charges.
 Here are the key things to know about balance transfers.

 What is the minimum amount I can balance transfer?